jrenaud90/TidalPy/Documentation/viscosity_x/viscosity_models.md

 ### Behavior at the Limits

-Every model returns infinity at or below zero temperature.
-The cold limit of a thermally activated fluid is a solid that does not flow, and an infinite viscosity is exactly what the rheology models need to return a purely elastic response there.
-A reference model with a non-positive reference temperature returns infinity for the same reason.
-Very cold but positive temperatures reach the same place by overflowing the exponential, which is deliberate rather than guarded against.
+Every model returns infinity at or below zero temperature: the cold limit of a thermally activated fluid is a solid that does not flow, and an infinite viscosity makes the rheology models return a purely elastic response.
+A reference model with a non-positive reference temperature also returns infinity.
+Very cold but positive temperatures reach infinity by overflowing the exponential, which is deliberate rather than guarded against.

-## Choosing a Model
+### Choosing a Model

 `ReferenceViscosity` is the usual choice for a planetary interior.
-It is anchored to an empirical viscosity measured or inferred at a stated temperature, so its one strong assumption, the activation energy must also be set.
-It is also the easiest to work with, doubling $E_a$ visibly steepens the response to temperature without moving the anchor point.
+It is anchored to a viscosity measured or inferred at a stated temperature, and its one strong assumption is the activation energy.
+Doubling $E_a$ steepens the response to temperature without moving the anchor point.

-`ArrheniusViscosity` is the choice when you are reproducing a published flow law, which is usually quoted as an absolute prefactor with stress and grain-size exponents.
+`ArrheniusViscosity` is the choice when reproducing a published flow law, which is usually quoted as an absolute prefactor with stress and grain-size exponents.
 It gives full control at the cost of several additional terms that must be set.

-`ConstantViscosity` is for tests, for benchmark comparisons against analytic results, and for layers whose temperature you have no reason to trust.
+`ConstantViscosity` is for tests, for benchmark comparisons against analytic results, and for layers whose temperature is unknown.

 ## Python API